sacoppin/awsquizz/def.md

 AWS Outposts can guarantee Data sovereignty because the data will be running physical servers within your own on-premise environment.

 Another way to apply Data sovereignty is through IAM policies, AWS Organization Service Control Policies, and Permission Boundaries.
 But there is always a chance of misconfiguration.

+**Amazon Route 53** Rouet53 is a domain name system service by AWS.
+When a disaster does occur, it can be easy to switch to secondary sites using the Route53 service.

+Amazon Route 53 is a highly available and scalable cloud-Domain Name System (DNS)-web service.
+It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.
+Amazon Route 53 is fully compliant with IPv6 as well.

+**AWS SQS** Amazon Simple Queue Service (Amazon SQS) offers a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
+It moves data between distributed application components and helps you decouple these components